next-drought/RoWeeder/crop_counter_README.md

-# Crop Counter and Health Assessment Tool
+# Crop Counter and Health Assessment Tool for RedEdge Imagery

 This tool analyzes multispectral drone imagery to count individual crops and assess their health using NDVI (Normalized Difference Vegetation Index).
+It's specifically adapted for the RedEdge dataset structure.

 ## Features